quantonganh/helix-wiki/How-to-install-the-default-language-servers.md

 On MacOS installation can also be done via `brew install jdtls`.

 The `-data` parameter must be passed to `jdtls` and it must be different for each project.
-This can be achieved by adding a `.helix/languages.toml` configuration to the projects root:
+This can be achieved by adding a `.helix/languages.toml` configuration to the project root:

 ```toml
 [[language]]
 name = "java"
 language-server = { command = "jdtls", args = ["-data", "/home/my_user/.cache/jdtls/data/my_project"] }
 ```

+Note: the `-data` parameter must be outside the project directory.

 ## julials